axlrose023/external-projects-and-tasks/README.md

-# Personal Projects Collection
+# External Projects and Tasks Collection

-This repository contains a collection of personal projects, test tasks, utilities, and experimental code.
+This repository contains a collection of external projects and tasks, including client work, test assignments, utilities, and various small projects.

 ## Projects